All Episodes

 You bet.

-I think this is uh this is this is probably what uh what you mean.
+I think this is probably what you mean.

-While I ride on Air Force One and that Marine One helicopter and go to campaign and travel around the world and have a big time.
+And he's said, you know, I'm going to Washington to make sure that the federal government stays as far away from you as possible while I ride on Air Force One in that Marine One helicopter and go to Camp David and travel around the world and have a big time.

 I mean, this is crazy.